React Hooks

 )

-when an action is not allowed.
+The inverse of useCan - returns true when an action is not allowed.

 import { useCannot } from '@nordic-ui/asgardian-react'